 - High drop for Achilles’ support

-The Saucony Ride 10 is the winner of the Runner’s Best Update award in 2017.
-It is a great all-around shoe that has features beneficial to runners with Achilles’ tendonitis.
+The Saucony Ride 14 is a great all-around shoe that has features beneficial to runners with Achilles’ tendonitis.

-The Ride 10 has an 8mm heel offset, which helps to ease Achilles’ pain.
-The Ride 10 is ideal for those who have neutral pronation and for those who need some cushioning but minimal support.
-The shoe’s sole is designed to provide great traction and added flex for a natural running feel.
+The Ride 14 has an 8mm heel offset, which helps to ease Achilles’ pain.
+It’s ideal for those who have neutral pronation and for runners who want some cushioning but don’t need a ton of extra support.
+The shoe’s rubber sole is designed to provide great traction and added flex for a natural running feel.

 Frequent starts and stops aren’t great for your tendonitis, but this shoe contains some give in the right places to make acceleration and deceleration a little bit less traumatic for your tendon.
 You may find the shoe a bit unresponsive and large if you’re more accustomed to a lighter, less cushioned shoe.

 - Good for those with normal arches who need modest support